x

 However, the letter did say the state is taking action for additional security checks and changing passwords to voting systems in 31 counties where that equipment was still using the exposed passwords.

-Earlier Thursday, Democratic Governor Jared Polis announced that the state's executive branch is providing the Secretary of State's Office human capital, air and ground assets, and other logistical support to complete changes to all the impacted passwords and review logs to ensure that no tampering occurred.
+Earlier Thursday, Gov. Jared Polis announced that the state's executive branch was providing the Secretary of State's Office with human capital, air and ground assets, and other logistical support to complete changes to all the impacted passwords and review logs to ensure that no tampering occurred.

-As part of this, Griswold will deputize certain state employees with cybersecurity and technology expertise who have undergone appropriate background checks and training.
-These employees will only enter badged areas in pairs to update the passwords for election equipment in counties and will be directly observed by local elections officials from the county clerk’s office.
+As part of this, Griswold would deputize certain state employees with cybersecurity and technology expertise who have undergone appropriate background checks and training.
+These employees would enter badged areas in pairs to update the passwords for election equipment in counties and would be directly observed by local elections officials from the county clerk’s office.

 Polis told 9NEWS if someone doubts the election results, they can pay for a recount, which is allowed under state law.